learn-co-curriculum/phase-3-active-record-crud-operations-lab/README.md

 ###Create Table
 Try using the rake task `rake db:create_migration NAME=create_movies` to create your migration file.
-Once you have a migration file add columns for title ,release_date, director, lead, and in_theatres.
+Once you have a migration file add columns for title ,release_date, director, lead, and in_theaters.
 After your migration is ready run `rake db:migrate` to migrate your table and `rake db:migrate SINATRA_ENV=test` to migrate a test database so you will be able to run `learn`

 ###Tests
 Run `rspec` or `learn` to see the tests.
-To make them pass open `crud_controller.rb` and complete each method.
-It will help to open `spec/models/movie_spec/rb` to see exactly what each spec is testing for.
+To make them pass open `movie_controller.rb` and complete each method.
+It will help to open `spec/models/movie_spec.rb` to see exactly what each spec is testing for.

 In each method the `__` corresponds to a line of code you will need to right to make the spec pass.

 Each test will take us through performing a basic CRUD action using the database we just created.
 These tests will take you through:

 ####Create
 * A movie can be instantiated, given a title, and saved
 * A movie can be instantiated with a hash containing all of its attributes